-From the boiler directly.
+From the boiler via a cylinder.
 No significant defects were noted but unless seen in operation and having a satisfactory service record have the system tested before exchange of contracts.

-G6 Drainage No significant defects noted to the above ground drainage.
+G6 No significant defects noted to the above ground drainage.